Analyzing the initial environment

-As an introduction indicate that Kubernetes, also know as K8s, is a tool for running a bunch of different containers.
+As the introduction indicate that Kubernetes, also known as K8s, is a tool for running a bunch of different containers.
 Firstly, we give it some configuration to describe how we want our containers to run and interact with each other.
 After that, it will be in charge of establishing communication between the services and, if necessary, scaling the application by creating new containers according to demand.

-For the purpose of process the configuration file we must change the file extension to ‘yaml’ file extension.
+For the purpose of processing the configuration file, we must change the file extension to yaml file extension.

-Finally we need to remove the Pod and change the config file extension again (post.old), we just don’t usually create pods with this style of config file.
+Finally, we need to remove the Pod and change the config file extension again (post.old), we just don’t usually create pods with this style of the config file.

 kubectl delete pod posts